-Open Day 2015
+Open Day 2019

-All in all, we propose you to spend the day having fun with science and getting to know a large infrastructure of the city and those who work in it.
+We propose you to spend the day having fun with science and getting to know a large infrastructure of the city and those who work in it.

 And everything for free and for the whole family.